easydns/easydns-mcp/README.md

 ## Why this exists

 DNS is infrastructure.
-In the not-so-distant future, we think there will be more DNS queries and modifications being made by AI agents and intelligent endpoints than by people.
+In the not-so-distant future, we think there will be more DNS queries and zone modifications being made by AI agents and intelligent endpoints than by people.

 This server wraps the easyDNS API with: